Yarra has supported walking and biking for over 25 years

-The City of Yarra has a long history of supporting walking, biking, public transport, trees, and place making, dating back to when Yarra was created in 1994, demonstrating that council is responding to broad, long-term community support for such initiatives.
+The City of Yarra has a long history of supporting walking, biking, public transport, trees, and place making, dating back to before Yarra was created in 1994, demonstrating that council is responding to broad, long-term community support for such initiatives.

 1995